rjl910/rebecca-liu/content/project/A Soup Most Foul/index.md

 ---
 title: A Soup Most Foul
-summary: Group 3’s episode for round 5 of Hubris: A 24-Hour Podcast Project.
+summary: Group 3’s episode for round 5 of Hubris- A 24-Hour Podcast Project.
 I was the sound designer and dialogue editor.
 There’s nothing funnier to me than a well-timed “thud” sound effect.
 tags:
   - SD, pod
 date: 2022-08-28